In July 1997, the U.S.

 of 7-13 ppm-h, which implied that she was still considering establishing

-a secondary standard separate in form from the human health 8-h
+a secondary standard separate in form from the human health 8-hour

 standard.
-In August 2014, the EPA Staff recommended to the Administrator
+In August 2014, the EPA Staff had recommended to the

-that she select the ozone primary standard at a specific level
+Administrator that she select the ozone primary standard at a

-the EPA Staff recommended that the Administrator establish a
+the EPA Staff had recommended that the Administrator establish

 would have a specific value within the range of 7 to 17 ppm-h.